Elisa2607/classification-images-satellites/classification-images-satellites/README.md

 - seaborn / matplotlib
 - split-folders

-Voir `requirements.txt` pour la liste complète.
+See `requirements.txt` for the full list.